 Thanks for your support!

-We would like to thank the many supporters of our recent Indiegogo crowdfunding project to restore the 1933 Standard Superior Type 1!
+We would like to thank the many supporters of our Indiegogo crowdfunding project to restore the 1933 Standard Superior Type 1!
 We were able to collect €14,247 or 32% of our goal during the timeframe given by the Indiegogo platform.
-Together with some additional donations this was enough to get started (more information below) – but we have not fully reached our goal yet.
-The good news is you can still support us to realize our project by clicking on the PayPal “donate” button or contact us if you need more information.
-We are very thankful for any support!
+Together with some additional donations and funding we were able to realize our ambitious project.
+The 1933 Standard Superior is now almost fully completed, with just some details left to finish.

 Start of the restoration